jejacks0n/mercury/README.md

 #### Rails

-With the asset handling that comes bundled with Rails 3.1, Rails Engines, and the gem tools, there really wasn't any other option.
+With the asset handling that comes bundled with Rails 3.1+, Rails Engines, and the gem tools, there really wasn't any other option.
 The javascript from Mercury can be used by any back end system, and isn't limited to Rails.
-Many of the features do require a back end, and those features would have to be written in whatever language you wanted support for.
+Many of the features do require a back end however, and those features would have to be written in whatever language you wanted support for.

 The coffeescript files can be found in the repo, and I would be fully supportive of anyone who wanted to add support for different back end frameworks or languages.
 There's a server specification in the wiki that will help as well.